 Yes, I was involved in distributing that program many years ago.
 It was written by my good friend Peter Ryan (N6LQV), author of WEFAX, RTTY and Graphicom.
 The technique used is what I call "end packing" since the machine-language program is packed between the end of the BASIC program and the end-of-program pointer.
 This is a convenient way to bring a machine-language routine into memory when it is associated with a BASIC program.
 There was never any intent to program.
 There was never any intent to hide what was going on, but the technique is sufficiently tricky that it can appear cryp-tic if you are not familiar with it.
-Indeed, this technique was once employed by vari-ous CoCo software-protection schemes in an effort to slow those who would attempt an effort to slow those who would attempt to figure out the protection.

-One curious thing about end-packed programs is that they often can't be uploaded or downloaded properly with Xmodem.
-A far more common approach to include a machine-language program with a BASIC program is to have the BASIC program poke the machine-language program into memory from data statements.
+Indeed, this technique was once employed by vari-ous CoCo software-protection schemes in an effort to slow those who would attempt to figure out the protection.
+One curious thing about end-packed programs is that they often can't be uploaded or downloaded properly with Xmodein.
+A far more common approach to include a far more common approach to include a machine-language program with a BASIC program is to have the BASIC program poke the machine-language program into memory from data statements.
 This approach has the advantage of being amenable to transfers over a modem, and it is a lot easier to understand.
-However, it is slow and causes the machine-language program to causes the machine-language program to take up more room than it would if it were end-packed.
+However, it is slow and causes the machine language causes the machine-language program to take up more room than it would if it were end-packed.

-Replacement Chips Where can I get replacement chips for the 512K upgrade, the FD-502 disk controller (or older-model control-lers), the Radio Shack Multi-Pak Interface, the Orion Telepak and the Burke & Burke the Orion Tetepax unu m.
-CoCo-XT real-time clock?
-Greg Morgan (AIRWOLF2) Richmond, Virginia pin controller chip.
-These have not been made for a long time and can be quite hard to locate.
-(I can't help you there.)
-All the other chips (except the 8-pin data separator in controllers using the 1793-chip) are generic small-scale logic chips and are available from any standard chip supplier, such as JDR in San Jose, California.
+Replacement Chips

+Where can I get replacement chips

+for the 512K upgrade, the FD-502

+disk controller (or older-model controllers), the Radio Shack Multi-Pak Interface,

+the Olivia Talenche mod the Purish & Onto the Orion Telepak and the Burke & Burke CoCo-XT real-time clock?
+Greg Morgan (AIRWOLF2) Richmond, Virginia

-A The 512K upgrade board uses sixteen 41256 (120- or 150-ns) dynamic RAM chips.
+The 512K upgrade board uses sixteen 41256 (120- or 150-ns) dynamic RAM chips.
 These are widely available for between 50 cents and a dollar apiece from most chip suppliers.
-(Microprocessors Unlimited in Beggs, Oklahoma, is often a
+(Microprocessors Unlimited in Beggs, Oklahoma, is often a good source of memory chips.)